Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

     3. With the Prefix Tree leaf hashes, compute the root hash of the Prefix Tree with the proof in `prefix`.

-As was mentioned in {{structure}}, the entire certificate chain that will be presented by the server is stored in the leaf of the Certificate Subtree.
-If the server presents a different certificate chain to the client than was logged in the Transparency Log (for example by including or omitting intermediates), the client will be unable to compute the correct Certificate Subtree root hash and proof verification will fail.
+As was mentioned in {{transparency-log}}, the entire certificate chain that will be presented by the server is stored in the leaf of the Certificate Subtree.
+If the server presents a different certificate chain to the client than was logged in the Transparency Log (for example, by including or omitting intermediates), the client will be unable to compute the correct Certificate Subtree root hash and proof verification will fail.
 Authenticating the entire certificate chain, instead of just the leaf, prevents the possibility of unlogged intermediate certificates.
 That is, it prevents the possibility of a leaf certificate being logged with a chain to a testing (or otherwise untrusted) trust anchor, and then